crcdng/jsopinion/README.md

 * use tail recursion when it is properly implemented
 * use object `{}` and array `[]` literals wherever possible
 * did I mention functional programming?
 * use `class` (because it is now a language standard and makes translating legacy code / code from other languages easy.
 It helps onboarding.
 Code is easy to read.
 Individual prototypical inheritance solutions (I tried many) might be technically superior but suffer from a "not being standardized" problem.
-Transpilers and the evolving JavaScript standard will hopefully  take care about uder-the-hood problems currently associated with `class`.)
+Transpilers and the evolving JavaScript standard will hopefully  take care about under-the-hood problems currently associated with `class`.)
-* use modules for privacy, not classes
+* use modules for data privacy, not classes
 * small, shallow OOP inheritance hierarchies are ok
 * semicola (language intention and majority of examples)
 * 2 spaces for indentation (the argumentation for using tabs is interesting though.
 In practice it creates problems.)